giucal/MarkdownBrowserPreview.tmbundle/README.md

 ### But…

 This bundle works {best,only} with Safari.
-Safari doesn’t open a file twice: if a file is already there, it simply reloads it.
+Safari doesn’t open a file twice, it simply reloads the page.
 Other browsers don’t.
 And there’s nothing I {can,want to} do about it.